Wielka Słońca

 Wielka Słońca is a village in the administrative district of Gmina Subkowy, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 3 km south-east of Subkowy, 14 km south-east of Tczew, and 44 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 Wielka Słońca was a private church village of the monastery in Pelplin, administratively located in the Tczew County in the Pomeranian Voivodeship of the Polish Crown.